bioinformed/glu-genetics/docs/modules/genedb/annotate.rst

    :synopsis: Add genomic annotation to SNPs

 Add columns of genomic annotation to a file containing a list of SNP names.
+These include chromosome, cytoband, physical location, strand, and gene neighborhood.

 Usage::